guleedali/guleedali-guleedali.github.io/_projects/1_project.md

     </div>
 </div>
 <div class="caption">
     The views during fall to early winter are majestic.
-Being in the rainshadow of western U.S. mountain ranges offers some reprieve from cool season westerly storms, often extending the field season into the early winter, even in high elevation basins such as Mono.
+Welcome to Planet Mono.